Overcoming 6 Obstacles Faced by Aspiring and Growing Real Estate Investors

 6 – No Experience or Money

-Scott Hollister lacks the experience, net worth and liquidity to enter the real estate arena.
+Scott Hollister just got his start investing in real estate lacks the experience, net worth, and liquidity to enter the real estate arena.
 He’s already identified a solution, which is pursuing seller financed deals, but doesn’t know where to get started.
-In particular, he doesn’t know how to find seller financed opportunities.
+In particular, he doesn’t know how to find seller-financed opportunities.

 Fortunately, success leaves clues.
 Here’s how an active real estate investor was able to close on seven seller financed deals.

-Another strategy for those who lack capital is house hacking, where you purchase a two to four unit property with a low down payment owner-occupied loan and live in one unit while renting out the other/s.
+Another strategy for those whose primary investment barriers center around lack capital is house hacking, where you purchase a two to four unit property with a low down payment owner-occupied loan and live in one unit while renting out the others.